Leave this site

 We will conduct comprehensive vetting checks and request references covering the past five years.

-The vetting process is entirely confidential, and you will be required to provide details of the following persons:
+The vetting process is entirely confidential.
+You will need to provide details of the following people on your vetting application form:

-The information is reviewed by our vetting team, and a decision will be made surrounding your suitability for the role.
-Without vetting clearance, you will not be able to progress with your application.
+The information disclosed by you and/or found during our background checks is carefully reviewed by our vetting team following which a decision will be made on your suitability to be granted the vetting clearance required for the role of police officer recruit.
+If your application for vetting clearance is declined, you will not be able to progress with your application.

 Further information about the vetting process, and what is involved can be found on the Joining the police website.